-Note: If configured you will get an email notification if the scheduled check for updates discovers that a new update is available.
-In addition, email notifications will also be sent if a failure occurs during the check for updates or during the download.
+If configured you get an email notification if the scheduled check for updates discovers that a new update is available.
+In addition, email notifications are sent if a failure occurs during the check for updates or during the download.

-Note: If the Arcserve UDP Agent (Windows) is managed by the Arcserve UDP Console, the Automatically check for updates option is disabled.
+If the Arcserve UDP Agent (Windows) is managed by the Arcserve UDP Console, the Automatically check for updates option is disabled.
 Instead you can check updates from the Arcserve UDP Console and remote deploy updates to Arcserve UDP Agent (Windows).